 - Upfront fees: These include for mutual funds where a percentage is paid to the financial planner for each investment made into a mutual fund.

 - Transaction commissions: In the case of stock-based investments, this is where it’s more common to see a flat fee known as a transaction commission rather than a percentage.

 The problem with this payment structure is the advice these financial planners give is likely to be biased towards specific products or services.

-But what if you want to manage your own portfolio?
+But what if you want to manage your portfolio?
 Invest in your business?
 Or buy real estate?
-You might want flexibility to manage your own wealth.
 At Ocean 6 we’re fee-for-service advisors, which means we charge a fee for unbiased innovative advice that looks at your full financial picture.

 What is Strategic Financial Planning?

 Now let’s talk about what goes into a strategic and effective financial plan.
 Or, what should a financial plan include?

 First and foremost, your financial plan needs to be customized, my goals and your goals are not the same, so neither will the financial strategies we are using.
 A financial plan should be tailored to your particular goals and what you want to achieve in life.
 (This is one reason goal-setting is such a critical component of the financial planning process.
 Click here to learn more about financial goal-setting.)

 Because your financial goals are unique, each financial plan will look a bit different.
 That being said, there are certain things all financial plans should take into account before you can deem them strategic or effective.

 - Understanding what your financial future looks like, for some it means retiring early, but if you love what you do it could be the freedom to work from anywhere in the world.